 PNY Passively Cooled NVIDIA Quadro RTX 8000 and Quadro RTX 6000

-The specs of PNY passively-cooled NVIDIA Quadro RTX 8000 and Quadro RTX 6000 cards are very similar with the key difference being the amount of GPU memory each card has.
+The specs of passively-cooled NVIDIA Quadro RTX 8000 and Quadro RTX 6000 cards PNY resells are very similar with the key difference being the amount of GPU memory each card has.

 The cards themselves come in what NVIDIA calls the “NVIDIA Form Factor 4.0 for PCIe Card Server Products.”
 That means the cards are 4.376” x 10.5” and fit in dual-slot PCIe layouts.
 The cards also support the NV-Link edge connector.
 You can read about a modern PCIe NV-Link solution in our Dual NVIDIA Titan RTX Review Compute with NVLink Performance.

 We have not reviewed the Quadro RTX 6000 yet, however, you can read our NVIDIA Quadro RTX 8000 GPU Review to learn more about the actively cooled version.
 Here is a comparison of the standard and passively cooled versions: